Michael Babington Smith: Banking career

 In 1923, Babington Smith joined Glyn, Mills & Co.
 He spent 50 years at the bank, becoming a partner in 1932, the managing director in 1938, and deputy chairman in 1946.
 In 1946, he was appointed to the Court of Directors of the Bank of England.
 He was appointed a director of the Bank of England in 1949, a first for a director of a clearing bank, a position he held for 20 years.

 Babington Smith spent his entire career with Glyn's, but also served as a director for numerous other institutions, including the Bank for International Settlements (1965–74), the London Committee for the Ottoman Bank (from 1947; serving as chairman, 1975–82), the Royal Bank of Scotland (1938–63), Banque de Suez (1957–74), and the holding company AEI (1949–68).

 Military service

 Babington Smith was part of the Officer Training Corps at Cambridge and was commissioned into the Territorial Army as a 2nd Lieutenant in the Leicestershire Yeomanry, in 1925.
-When the Second World War began in 1939, he was called up with the Yeomanry and spent the first two years of the war with the Home Guard.
+When the Second World War began in 1939, he was called up with the Yeomanry and spent two earlier years of the war with the Home Guard.

 From 1941 to 1943, Babington Smith served in Africa as financial controller of the newly liberated Italian colonies in East Africa.
 In 1943, he was recalled to England to serve as an assistant to US Army General Dwight D. Eisenhower at Supreme Headquarters Allied Expeditionary Force (SHAEF).
 Promoted to Brigadier, Babington Smith was Director of Finance at SHAEF until 1945, tasked with planning the financial aspects of the Allied invasion and subsequent administration of Western Europe.